 Here is the pilot’s Airport Diagram for Dallas-Fort Worth International Airport (KDFW).
 You can easily see the two pairs of parallel runways closest to the terminal.
-One example would be the outside most runways will be used for landing airplanes and the two innermost runways for airplanes taking off.
+One example would be the outside runways will be used for landing airplanes and the two innermost runways for airplanes taking off.

-Operational factors will dictate how often ATC will use the parallel runways at the same time, but it’s easy to see that by changing the heading of each airplane away from one another after takeoff it will set them on diverging paths.
+Operational factors will dictate how often ATC will use the parallel runways at the same time, but it’s easy to see that changing the heading of each airplane away from one another after takeoff will set them on diverging paths.